 A will or trust contest can frustrate your final wishes and objectives, rapidly deplete your estate, and tear your loved ones apart.
 With proper planning, however, you can help your family avoid a potentially devastating will or trust contest.

-If you are concerned about challenges to your estate plan, here are 4 tips to consider:
+If you are concerned about challenges to your estate plan, here are 4 tips for avoiding a will or trust contest for you to consider:

-By following these four tips, your heirs and beneficiaries will be less likely to challenge your estate planning decisions and will be more inclined to fulfill your final wishes.
+By following these four tips for avoiding a will or trust contest, your heirs and beneficiaries will be less likely to challenge your estate planning decisions and will be more inclined to fulfill your final wishes.
 If you are concerned about heirs contesting your will or trust, you should seek the professional advice of an attorney now.
 Contact our office today at (952) 658-6503 if you have questions about ensuring that your estate plan is less susceptible to challenges.